BioJulia/XAM.jl/docs/src/man/hts-files.md

 # SAM and BAM

 ## Introduction

-High-throughput sequencing (HTS) technologies generate a large amount of data in the form of a large number of nucleotide sequencing reads.
-One of the most common tasks in bioinformatics is to align these reads against known reference genomes, chromosomes, or contigs.
-BioAlignments provides several data formats commonly used for this kind of task.

-BioAlignments offers high-performance tools for SAM and BAM file formats, which are the most popular file formats.
+The `XAM` package offers high-performance tools for SAM and BAM file formats, which are the most popular file formats.

-If you have questions about the SAM and BAM formats or any of the terminology used when discussing these formats, see the published [specification][samtools-spec], which is maintained by the [samtools group][samtools].
+If you have questions about the SAM and BAM formats or any of the terminology used when discussing these formats, see the published [specification](https://samtools.github.io/hts-specs/SAMv1.pdf), which is maintained by the [samtools group](https://samtools.github.io/).

 A very very simple SAM file looks like the following: